Ines-be/padel_bot/README.md

 # Reservation Bot

 This project is a Python automation bot that allows users to automatically reserve a time slot on a website.
-The bot uses Selenium to interact with the website, simulating user actions in a browser.
-The bot logs in, searches for the desired slot, reserves it, and completes checkout with optional promo code and payment information.
+The bot uses Selenium to interact with the website, simulating user actions in a browser: the bot logs in, searches for the desired slot, reserves it, and completes checkout with optional promo code and payment information.
 All sensitive information and configurable parameters are stored in a .env file

 ## Features